-However, depending on your situation, you may need to act if you want to avoid paying a fine.
+However, depending on your situation, you may need to act if you want to avoid paying a penalty.

 You Don't Have Health Insurance

 You have several ways to get insurance to be covered.
-If you don't get it, you'll have to pay a penalty on your taxes.
+If you don't get it, you'll have to pay a penalty when you file your income tax returns.